rkrx/php-forms/README.md

 Introduction
 ------------

-There are many php based form classes out there.
+There are many php based form-builders out there.
 I have used many of them and visited even more before I decided to develop my own approach.
 So this project is based on some experience and covers mostly my own needs.

 This project covers:
 --------------------